xgrois/dotnet-cheat-sheets/github-actions-cicd-aspnet-azure.md

 Open the folder with VS Code.

 Add a `.gitignore`file.
 Go to [gitignore.io](https://www.toptal.com/developers/gitignore) website to add the contents of your interest.
-As an alternative, you can use the VS Code extension (once installed, press F1 and write gitignore and select Visual Studio in case your webapi was created using Visual Studio).
+As an alternative, you can use the VS Code extension (once installed, press F1 and write gitignore and select Visual Studio in case your webapi was created using Visual Studio; select VS Code if you just used .NET CLI and VS Code).
 ```
 ...
 # User-specific files